dmbarbour/wikilon/docs/ABCRT.md

 Besides active computations, I expect I'll be wanting parallel or lazy computations eventually.
 Originally, I was imagining that I'd handle these behaviors almost transparently.
 However, in retrospect, I don't believe this is a good idea.
 I'd prefer to avoid any transparent translations between representations, as those greatly complicate the runtime and reasoning about progress, quotas, etc..

 I've decided instead to update the documentation of ABC to describe 'coupled' annotations.
 So, for laziness, I might require a user couple it with an annotation to force a computation.
 This way, I don't need to check for each operation whether I have yet to evaluate something or other.
 Similar, synchronization for parallel computations would be more precise.

+It might also be wise to conservatively treat pending (lazy or parallel) values as linear with respect to copy and drop operations.
+This enforces use of sequencing to copy a value.
+Copying of parallel values may be problematic for other reasons, though.

+Do I really need parallelism within a computation?
+Hmm.
+It could be very useful, for scalability, to have computations that pick apart a much larger database.
+So, I suppose it may be worthwhile?

 With coupled annotations, I can focus most runtime code on just a fast straightline interpreter (with very few extra conditional behaviors).
 Even better if I can later eliminate gateway checks for type safety, though that would probably require JIT.